 - These beans would also make a great addition/side to pulled pork or chicken.

-Using beans as the main dish:
+Using black beans as the main dish:

 Black beans and beans in general are a real healthy way to get your protein and iron.
 I make lots of dishes with all varieties of beans because of this.
-My pesto pasta has cannellini beans in it, my pasta fagioli is a soup made with beans as the base and my collard greens with pintos uses beans to round out the meal.

 Beans are just a very economical and healthy dish to make.
 I love making this cuban black beans recipe often not just because of taste but because I try to plan a certain number of meatless meals per week and this fits that bill.